Increase 3 times your chances of landing an offer Register ×

 Perhaps think about it like boxing.
 You can practice drills and work on punch bags all you want, but at some point you need to get into the ring and do some actual sparring if you ever want to be ready to fight.

-With one of our bespoke mentoring programmes, you are paired with a 5+ year experienced, ex-MBB mentor of your choosing, who will then oversee your whole case interview preparation from start to finish - giving you your best possible chance of landing a job!
+Should you decide to make this step, MyConsultingCoach can help, offering bespoke mentoring programmes, where you are paired with a 5+ year experienced, ex-MBB mentor of your choosing, who will then oversee your whole case interview preparation from start to finish - giving you your best possible chance of landing a job!

-4.4.
-Practice for online cases
+7.3.
+Practice for online interviews

 Standard preparation for interview case studies will carry directly over to online cases.